allplans/.github/profile/README.md

-# AllPlans
+# Allplans

-AllPlans is the world's best schedule management service in the universe.
+Allplans is the world's best schedule management service.

 <!--